dallasLab/labLogistics/wiki.md

 ## computational tools

 This will change as machines get added to the lab.
-The current naming scheme is based on Dante's nine circles of hell.
-This is not to say that the lab culture is anything resembling any circle of hell.
-I just liked this naming scheme, but am happy to change it if anybody is uncomfortable (or I may change it if I can think of something better).
+The current naming scheme is generally based on authors, but with the high memory machines named `beast` and then a number (currently we only have `beast1`).
+This doesn't include the workstations for students, which are 8gb Dell Optiplex 5020(maybe?).

-+ `limbo`: Lenovo ThinkPad E590 (8gb RAM laptop for travel)
++ `poe`: Lenovo ThinkPad E590 (8gb RAM laptop for travel)
-+ `lust`: Lenovo Thinkstation  (64gb RAM machine in 382)
++ `steinbeck`: Lenovo Thinkstation  (16gb RAM machine in A343)
++ `beast1`: Dell Precision 3630 (64gb machine in 382)

+We also have lab access to the HPC cluster computing resources.
+We have the following allocations:

++ `hpc_fugazi`: 50k SU's* on `smic`
++
-+ ``:
++

+* 1 SU is one hour of computing time on a single core, so if you request 24 cores, each hour of computing is 24 SU's.